silverstripe/silverstripe-framework/docs/en/topics/email.md

 By default, emails are sent in both HTML and Plaintext format.
-A plaintext representation is automatically generated from the system by stripping HTML markup, or transformining it where possible (e.g. `<strong>text</strong>` is converted to `*text*`).
+A plaintext representation is automatically generated from the system by stripping HTML markup, or transforming it where possible (e.g. `<strong>text</strong>` is converted to `*text*`).

 	:::php